langhuihui/afsm/docs/index.md

 hero:
   name: AFSM
-  text: Automatic finite state machine
+  text: Automatic Finite State Machine
   tagline: Easy to understand and easy to use
   image:
     src: /logo.png